chrstphrddtz/Spiced-Academy-Project--Quiz-App/README.md

-# Recap Project: Quiz App
+# Recap Project Part I and Part II: Quiz App

 https://chrstphrddtz.github.io/spiced-project-001/

 ## Part I - Layout

-In this project I build the layout of my first mobile web application, a quiz app.
-In later projects I will expand this app and add all sorts of cool functionality.
+In Part I of this project I built the layout of my first mobile web application, a quiz app.
 In this app you will be able to:

 - Read questions and click buttons to look up the answers.
 - Bookmark questions and view them on a bookmarks page.